How the Coronavirus is Affecting the Corporate Team Events Industry

 Based across all our statistics, we’re now seeing a 10% decrease in enquiries in March 2020 compared to the previous year as some businesses are uncertain on their positions.

-From our stats on when corporate team events take place, you’ll see Q2 & Q3 are the busiest periods.
+From our stats on when corporate events take place, you’ll see Q2 & Q3 are the busiest periods.
 However most events are booked weeks in advance so what happens right now in Q1 effects the future quarters.

 Funktion Events, Managing Director Jay Broughton